Hunayn ibn Ishaq

-Ḥunayn ibn Isḥaq was the most productive translator of Greek medical and scientific treatises in his day.
-He studied Greek and became known as the "Sheikh of the translators".
+Ḥunayn ibn Isḥaq was his era's most productive translator of Greek medical and scientific treatises.
+He studied Greek and became known as the "Sheikh of the Translators".
 He mastered four languages: Arabic, Syriac, Greek and Persian.
-Hunayn's method was widely followed by later translators.
-He was originally from al-Hira, the capital of a pre-Islamic cultured Arab kingdom, but he spent his working life in Baghdad, the center of the great ninth-century Greek-into-Arabic/Syriac translation movement.
-His fame went far beyond his own community.
+Later translators widely followed Hunayn's method.
+He was originally from al-Hirah, previously the capital of the Lakhmid kingdom, but worked in Baghdad, the center of the Translation movement.
+His fame went far beyond the local community.

 Overview

 In the Abbasid era, a new interest in extending the study of Greek science had arisen.
 At that time, there was a vast amount of untranslated ancient Greek literature pertaining to philosophy, mathematics, natural science, and medicine.
 This valuable information was only accessible to a very small minority of Middle Eastern scholars who knew the Greek language; the need for an organized translation movement was urgent.

 In time, Hunayn ibn Ishaq became arguably the chief translator of the era, and laid the foundations of Islamic medicine.
-In his lifetime, ibn Ishaq translated 116 works, including Plato's Timaeus, Aristotle's Metaphysics, and the Old Testament, into Syriac and Arabic.
+In his lifetime, ibn Ishaq translated countless works, including Plato's Timaeus, Aristotle's Metaphysics, and the Old Testament, into Syriac and Arabic.
+He personally translated 129 works of Galen himself, even travelling to find one, De demonstratione which he found half of in Damascus.
 Ibn Ishaq also produced 36 of his own books, 21 of which covered the field of medicine.
 His son Ishaq, and his nephew Hubaysh, worked together with him at times to help translate.
 Hunayn ibn Ishaq is known for his translations, his method of translation, and his contributions to medicine.
 He has also been suggested by François Viré to be the true identity of the Arabic falconer Moamyn, author of De Scientia Venandi per Aves.
 Hunayn Ibn Ishaq was a translator at the House of Wisdom, Bayt al-Hikma, where he received his education.
 In the West, another name he is known by his Latin name, Joannitius.
 It was the translations that came from administrative and legal materials gathered that lead to understanding of how to build up Arabic as the new official language.